-Average Annual Growth Rate of Labour Productivity, 2000-2017, Percent
+Average Annual Growth Rate of Labour Productivity, 2000 vs. 2018, Percent

-- Labour productivity is used to assess a country's economic ability to create and sustain decent employment opportunities. - Productivity increases obtained through physical and human capital investment, technological progress, or changes in work organisation can increase social protection and reduce vulnerable employment. - Productivity increases do not guarantee these improvements, but without them improvements are highly unlikely. - GDP per person employed is a key measure to monitor whether a country is on track to achieve the Sustainable Development Goal of promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all. - In the period 2000-2017, the average annual exponential growth rate of GDP per person employed (constant 2011 PPP \$) of the OIC countries as a group was estimated as 2.1% which was below that of the Non-OIC Developing (4.5%) and World (2.2%) but above that of the Developed countries group (1%). - At the individual country level, the OIC countries showed considerable variation in average annual labour productivity growth rate. - The average annual labour productivity growth rate difference between the strong and poor performing OIC countries was very close to 10 percentage points. - Countries with lower levels of labour productivity converge towards more developed economies within OIC through higher productivity growth rates. - Convergence in labour productivity was observed for 19 countries while 16 countries experienced divergence from the OIC average over the period 2000-2017. - The strong performing 6 OIC countries in average annual labour productivity growth rate were Azerbaijan, Turkmenistan, Mozambique, Kazakhstan, Uzbekistan, and Tajikistan (over 4% in the period 2000-2017). - However, 13 OIC countries recorded negative average annual labour productivity growth rates in the same period.
+- Labour productivity is used to assess a country's economic ability to create and sustain decent employment opportunities. - Productivity increases obtained through physical and human capital investment, technological progress, or changes in work organisation can increase social protection and reduce vulnerable employment. - Productivity increases do not guarantee these improvements, but without them improvements are highly unlikely. - GDP per person employed is a key measure to monitor whether a country is on track to achieve the Sustainable Development Goal of promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all. - In the period 2000-2018, the average annual exponential growth rate of GDP per person employed (constant 2011 PPP \$) of the OIC countries as a group was estimated as 2% which was below that of the Non-OIC Developing (4.5%) and World (2.3%) but above that of the Developed countries group (1%). - At the individual country level, the OIC countries showed considerable variation in average annual labour productivity growth rate. - The average annual labour productivity growth rate difference between the strong and poor performing OIC countries was around 12 percentage points. - Countries with lower levels of labour productivity converge towards more developed economies within OIC through higher productivity growth rates. - Convergence in labour productivity was observed for 21 countries while 14 countries experienced divergence from the OIC average over the period 2000-2018. - The strong performing 6 OIC countries in average annual labour productivity growth rate were Azerbaijan, Turkmenistan, Kazakhstan, Mozambique, Tajikistan, Uzbekistan, and Afghanistan (all over 4% in the period 2000-2018). - However, 14 OIC countries recorded negative average annual labour productivity growth rates in the same period.

 Note: The values in the parentheses indicate the GDP per person employed (constant 2011 PPP \$) in 2000.
-The countries with lower GDP per person employed in 2000 compared to the OIC overall average but with higher rates of average annual growth rate over the 2000-2017 period are converging to the OIC average.
+The countries with lower GDP per person employed in 2000 compared to the OIC overall average but with higher rates of average annual growth rate over the 2000-2018 period are converging to the OIC average.
+The GDP (constant 2011 PPP \$) values were estimated by SESRIC staff for Afghanistan (year 2000), for Iran (year 2018), and for Djibouti, Somalia, and Syria (both 2000 and 2018).

-Source: SESRIC staff calculations based on data extracted on 06/01/2019 from World Bank World Development Indicators Database.
-Please visit OIC Statistics (OICStat) Database (http://bit.ly/2F7W8cv) for other labour category indicators.
+Source: SESRIC staff calculations based on data extracted on 17/02/2020 from World Bank World Development Indicators Database.
+Please visit OIC Statistics (OICStat) Database (http://bit.ly/2F7W8cv) for other Labour and Social Protection category indicators.